List of Telemundo telenovelas and series

-Telemundo is an American television network owned by NBCUniversal and the first telenovela was created in 1988.
+Telemundo is an American television network owned by NBCUniversal and its first telenovela was created in 1988.
 Through the years Telemundo has been associated with several foreign chains such as Caracol Televisión some of their telenovelas higher production have been Corazón Valiente produced in 2012, the first soap opera that won the Premios Tu Mundo, was Mi Corazón Insiste en Lola Volcán.

 The following is a chronological list of telenovelas and television series produced by Telemundo: